March 21-25 is Severe Weather Awareness Week in Iowa

 Friday – Flash floods

-The annual statewide tornado drill will take place on Wednesday, March 23, beginning at 10 a.m.
-Individuals and businesses are encouraged to take part that day by putting together a plan for what would be done in an emergency, and following along starting at 10 a.m.
+The annual statewide tornado drill will take place on Wed., March 23, beginning at 10 a.m.
 In the event of severe weather, the drill will be postponed to March 24 at 10 a.m.

 Additional information about the tornado drill can be found on local NWS websites.